 11Then God said, "Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds."
 And it was so.
 12The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.

 that the land produced vegetation.
-According to the logic of many, this is cause for discarding the creation story as a myth created to fool the incredibly dense minions of the earth to follow the orders of the clergy and give them money.
+According to the logic of many, this is cause for discarding the creation story as a myth created to fool the incredibly dense minions of the earth.
+They think that people are supposed to follow the orders of the clergy and give them money.
 But, hold on a minute.

 Nah, people messed it up...